Frequently Asked Questions

-- 86 percent of students and employees believe secondhand smoke is a health hazard.
+- 86 percent of students and employees said they believe secondhand smoke is a health hazard.

-- 71 percent of students and 49 percent of employees say they are exposed to secondhand smoke on the campus.
+- 71 percent of students and 49 percent of employees said they were exposed to secondhand smoke on the campus.

-- 66 percent of students and 69 percent of employees say littering of tobacco materials (e.g. cigarette butts) is a problem on the campus.
+- 66 percent of students and 69 percent of employees said littering of tobacco materials (e.g. cigarette butts) was a problem on the campus.

 Question: Will I be fired if I don’t quit smoking?

-You will not be fired for being a smoker, but all employees, students and visitors will have to comply the policy by not smoking on campus property.
-Repeated policy violations of any kind, could result in termination.
-If you are interested in quitting, the campus will provide plenty of resources to help you quit.
+You will not be fired for being a smoker.
+All employees, students and visitors are expected to comply with the policy by not smoking on campus property.

 Question: What is the campus doing for students and employees who want to quit using tobacco products?